-They live now mostly in the USA and France and have roots in Eastern Europe -- Galicia.
+The family live now mostly in the USA and France, but they have roots in Eastern Europe -- Galicia.
 Some were born in Siberia.

-Andrew Kreinik, Richard Yospin, David Jacobowitz, Ida Kreinik Friedlander, Stanley Kreinik, Ruth Kreinik and Steve Maskell have contributed to this project.
-The best source has been Leah Kreinik Jacobowitz's memoir, "[As I Remember]," written in 1962.
+Sources: Andrew Kreinik, Richard Yospin, David Jacobowitz, Ida Kreinik Friedlander, Stanley Kreinik, Ruth Kreinik, Steve Kreinik and Steve Maskell have contributed to this project.
+The best source has been Leah Kreinik Jacobowitz's memoir, "As I Remember" written in 1962.

 Spelling variants: Kreinik, Kreinick, Krainik, Krienik, and Kreinig (soundex code 596500).
 Steve Maskell: " I suspect that what really mattered to them was that they no longer lived in southern Poland.
 The English spellings of the name are all just approximations, anyway.
 Sarah Kreinik's parents' names on their headstones are both spelled "Krainik."
 So, within that immediate family, the name is spelled three different ways.
 And on my Grandpa Isie's side, his name is spelled Kreinik, but his brother Maier's last name is customarily written "Kreinig.
 There is also the spelling Krienik, ostensibly a clerical error."

 Крайникъ קרייַניק "Kreinik," "Kreinick," "Cranach," and lots of other spelling variants are out there -- and unfortunately for people who are trying to sort this out and decide who's related to whom, it's a pretty common name.

 add "Kreinich" from the 1922 New York City directory.

 Geni's Last Name Index shows these spelling variants: Krainik (5) Kreinick (26) Kreinig (7) Kreinik (163) Krienik (9)